The-captains-ghost/the-captains-ghost/README.md

 hellooo!

-my name is will, mobius, pryce, or the doctor!
+my name is will, thomas, the captain, or the doctor!

 My pronouns consistantly stay masculine, any feminine terms will be called out, and I will state that I am uncomfortable.